KPIs That Purchasing Executives Need

 Regardless of the direct/indirect area, though, it’s important to understand the percent of total spend that both types represent and be able to break down the metrics.
 These metrics are noted in the following sections below.

-- Influenceable and Managed Spend
+A. Influenceable and Managed Spend

 Influenceable spend is primarily indirect spend that can change through negotiation, the selection of different suppliers or as a result of changing demand.
 This spend is an organizational decision that varies between companies and their line-of-business (or department) heads.
 In many organizations, influenceable spend isn’t handled by the procurement group.